pylots/pyworks/README.md

 Python.
 Inspired by Donovan Preston's (@donovanpreston) talk at Pycon 2010 about his implementation of Task's in Python I decided to try my self.

+  Pyworks implements two types of concurrent classes: Actor and Task.
+Actor is a simple concurrent class and Task is a specialized form of Actor.
+Actor has a few simple methods: actor, timeout, notify and observe.
+Task is more complex supporting State pattern and methods for controlled startup sequence, configuration etc.

   It is a simple as it gets.
 Subclasses of Task run in their own thread.
 Task's can access each other by calling self.actor("SomeActor") to get a Proxy for that Task.
 You can call all methods on the other Task.
 The Method